 The idea to revisit this favorite old curiosity was motivated by an Easter L.A.
 Times article about new faith-based movies.
 Worthy and unworthy pictures promoting church values have always been around, but only now are some achieving major success.
 They only become sinister when the religious messages are mixed with political propaganda.

 Propaganda is probably not the right word, as most every movie promotes a political point of view.
 Just by showing what it considers a normal state of affairs, even innocuous movies reinforce the status quo.
-When American films conformed to the Production Code, all of Hollywood was a de facto message machine directed by a few moral guardians guided by prevailing church values.
+When American films conformed to the Production Code, all of Hollywood was a de facto message machine directed by a few moral guardians proffering prevailing church values.
 Non- Judeo-Christian messages were discouraged.
 In 1951’s The Day the Earth Stood Still, special dialogue assured viewers that even an extraterrestrial visitor worshipped a familiar life-giving Creator.
 The homogenized politics of American movies helped enforce the illusion of a consensus culture, i.e., the ‘good old days.’

 But there was no prohibition of radical Christian messages.
 In the political distress of the Great Depression, a few movies mixed religion and conservative politics.
 Gabriel Over the White House (1933) concerns a corrupt President, miraculously revived from an auto accident, who is inspired by a heavenly angel.
 He cures the country’s ills by assuming benign dictatorial powers.
 During the Cold War, three of the most extreme examples of religious-political movies were science fiction fantasies.
 One of the more controversial MGM pictures of 1950 was William Wellman’s The Next Voice You Hear, a strange parable in which the voice of God (unheard) speaks to all mankind on the radio.

 The more obscure Red Planet Mars came and went quickly in 1952.
-Rather than risk a critique of the show’s controversial content, Variety’s review just dismissed it as ‘a confused futuristic story’ and ‘a fantastic concoction . . . that attempts to throw in everything but the kitchen sink.’
+Rather than risk a critique of the show’s controversial content, Variety’s review dismissed it as ‘a confused futuristic story’ and ‘a fantastic concoction . . . that attempts to throw in everything but the kitchen sink.’
 In plain words, Red Planet Mars is a pro-Christian anti-Communist sci-fi melodrama that dramatizes the daydream desire for God to appear from outer space to solve all of our earthly problems.
 It foresees the salvation of mankind when futuristic technology discovers proof that God exists.
-It advocates the conversion of the United States into an outright Christian theocracy.
+It advocates the conversion of the United States to an outright Christian theocracy.
 Despite its title, and poster graphics depicting a futuristic Martian city, the film takes place entirely in a few earthbound settings.

 Released by United Artists, the independent production was made by industry professionals with impressive credits.
 It is based on a 1932 Broadway play “Red Planet” written by J.E.
 Hoare and John L. Balderston, a noted playwright associated with Universal’s Dracula and Frankenstein franchises.
 According to Janne Wass’s review at the site Scifist, the original play is about a radio message from Mars that ignites a plague of commercial opportunism in London.
 A charlatan takes over as the world’s new leader, before it is revealed that the messages are fakes.
 The Internet Broadway Database says only that the play’s stars were Bramwell Fletcher and Valerie Taylor, and that it closed after seven performances.
 Wass thinks the play may have been a social satire, not a straightforward story of the power of faith.